What does God look like?

 In other parts of scripture God is described as a “burning bush”, “pillar of cloud” and “pillar of fire.

 J. I. Packer describes these visions as not truly God but theophanies or appearances of God.
 “No one, though, other than Jesus Christ (John 1:18), has seen God in all of His glory.
 Even the seraphim in heaven cover their eyes as they worship God (Isaiah 6:1–4).”

-The Bible refers to the invisible God.
+When asking, “What does God look like?, consider that the Bible refers to the invisible God.

 “Christ is the visible image of the invisible God…For God in all his fullness was pleased to live in Christ” (Colossians 1:15, 19).